Aliens Found? Scientists Discover Fresh Evidence Of Life On Jupiter's Moon Europa

 Alien Ocean Video From Credit/NASA/Jet Propulsion laboratory.

 NASA is planning a mission to Europa, one of 53 confirmed moons of Jupiter, which could launch by 2024.
-When NASA first announced it was going to Europa, it said that there are three objectives from the potential mission:
+When NASA first announced it was going to Europa, it said that there were three objectives of the potential mission:

 • To discover whether there is, or has ever been, life on Europa.